viplove29/playwright-demo-basic-test/README.md

 - Screen Capture: Screenshots and videos are captured on test failure to aid debugging.

 - Custom Test Data: Use of structured test data for reusability in the test-data folder
+- CI/CD Integration: GitHub Actions setup for continuous integration on Windows Runner

+# GitHub Actions CI/CD
+ - This project uses GitHub Actions to run the tests on every push or pull request.
+The workflow is defined in .github/workflows/playwright.yml.

+# Triggering CI
+ - The Playwright tests will be automatically executed in a Windows environment via GitHub Actions.
+You can manually trigger the action by pushing changes or creating a pull request.

+# GitHub Action Workflow
+ - The CI workflow is defined in the playwright.yml file.
+It uses Windows runners to execute the tests across multiple browsers.

 ## Required software
 - Node js -> v.14 or above
 - VS Code
 - Playwright Vs Code Extension

-Explore the Playwright Docs
+# Explore the Playwright Docs
-For further usage and configuration, check the official documentation:
+ - For further usage and configuration, check the official documentation: Playwright Documentation
-Playwright Documentation